Are you concerned about the constant rise in living cost and its risks?

 - I should have avoided these dumb insurance policies and should have started my mutual fund SIP instead.

-- Do you need to plan for child education or/and lavish wedding?
+- Do you need to plan for child education or/and a lavish wedding?

 - Do you need to plan for retirement living or/and retirement vacation?